japj/pa-opus-audio/README.md

 > pa-opus-audio is a Node.js native addon for low latency PortAudio/Opus Audio Recording and Playback.

-NOTE: Work in progress
+NOTE: Work in progress, see also [Changelog](https://github.com/japj/pa-opus-audio/blob/master/CHANGELOG.md) and [Current Issues](https://github.com/japj/pa-opus-audio/issues)

-This is part of the "rehearse20" project and uses concepts and code from my [trx portaudio prototype](https://github.com/japj/trx).
+This is part of the "rehearse20" project.

 ## Example